 - 50-55 days to first leaf harvest, 90-120 days for seed

-(Coriandrum sativum) The fresh leaves of this herb are known as cilantro, are used in a variety of Asian and Latin cuisines, but its seeds are also collected and used as a spice called coriander.
-Successive sowings of this annual herb, used in a variety of Asian and Latin cuisines, will ensure a steady supply throughout the season.
+(Coriandrum sativum) The fresh leaves of this herb, commonly known as cilantro, are used in a variety of Asian and Latin cuisines, but its seeds are also collected and used as a spice called coriander.
+Successive sowings of this annual herb, which bears umbels of white flowers before it sets seed, will ensure a steady supply of its edible leaves throughout the season.
 50-55 days to first leaf harvest, 90-120 days for seed.
-Annual, 1-2’ tall.
+Annual, 1-2' tall.